-Anxiety is diagnosed when normal, anxious feelings begin to occur with inappropriate intensity and regularity.
+An anxiety disorder is diagnosed when normal, anxious feelings begin to disrupt normal life.
 This can happen for a wide variety of reasons and cause many different symptoms, which, from a diagnostic viewpoint, translates into many different types of anxiety disorders.

 This article will provide an overview of the different categories of anxiety disorder as listed by the Diagnostic and Statistical Manual of Mental Disorders or DSM-IV (a comprehensive source for information on mental illnesses published by the American Psychiatric Association).
 It will also describe their usual causes, as well as the signs and symptoms that lead to a diagnosis of each.

-There are many different types of anxiety.
-Each one has its own diagnosis.
-Only a trained psychologist is allowed to diagnose your disorder.
-You should also note that even if you don't suffer from diagnosable anxiety, it may still be worth getting help.
+There are many different types of anxiety disorders.
+Only a trained professional (MD or a licensed psychologist) is allowed to diagnose your disorder.
+You should also note that even if you don't suffer from a diagnosable anxiety disorder, it may still be worth getting help.

 Acute Stress Disorder

-Acute stress disorder is a newer disorder that is related directly to post-traumatic stress disorder.
+Acute stress disorder is related directly to post-traumatic stress disorder.
 Originally, you had to suffer from PTSD for 30 days before you could be diagnosed.
 ASD, on the other hand, can be diagnosed immediately and refers to the first 30 days you suffer from PTSD-like symptoms.

 Acute stress begins as a natural reaction to a situation that causes you to feel extreme helplessness: namely, a situation in which you are witness to or are experiencing a threat or actual event of serious injury or death.